Morningside Heights, Toronto: Public transportation

-Public transportation is provided by the Toronto Transportation Commission's (TTC) bus system.
-TTC bus services include Route 133 Neilson, linking the neighbourhood to Scarborough Centre station of the Toronto subway.
-Route 53A Steeles East also serves the northeast section of the area, which travels as far as Finch station in North York.
-Furthermore, Route 939C Finch Express provides express bus service to Finch station during weekday rush hours.
+Public transportation is provided by the Toronto Transit Commission's (TTC) bus system.
+The 133 Neilson links the neighbourhood to Scarborough Centre.
+The 53A Steeles East provides additional service to the northeast section of the area, while travelling as far as Finch station in North York.
+The 939C Finch Express provides express bus service to Finch station during weekday rush hours.

+Services

+The area is served by Toronto Fire Services Stations 211 and 212, Toronto Police Service 42 Division and Toronto Paramedic Service Station 25 and 27.